facebookresearch/habitat-challenge/README.md

 ### Hierarchical RL Starter Code
 First, you will need to train individual skill policies with RL.
 In this example we will approach the `rearrange_easy` task by training a Pick, Place, and Navigation policy and then plug them into a hard-coded high-level controller.
-1. Follow steps 1,2,3 of [the DD-PPO section](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#dd-ppo-training-starter-code) to install Habitat-Sim, install Habitat-Lab, and download the datasets.
+1. Follow steps 1 of [the DD-PPO section](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#dd-ppo-training-starter-code) to install Habitat-Lab and download the datasets.
 1. Steps to train the skills from scratch:

     1. Train the Pick skill.
 From the Habitat Lab directory, run